-Visiting the Sapphire Coast in any season is always a great idea, but there’s a special kind of magic in the air in winter.
+Visiting the Sapphire Coast in any season is always a wonderful idea, but there’s a special kind of magic in the air in winter.
 The mornings are fresh and golden, the days are mild (and often even warm), and there’s no shortage of cool-weather adventures to be had along our spectacular coastline.
 And once you’re done with your day’s activities, you can cosy up by the fire with a mulled wine and a book in hand!
-So pack your puffer jacket, pop on a beanie for good measure, and get ready to come alive in our pristine coastal wonderland this winter.

 Winter is perfect for outdoor exploration in our pristine coastal landscape.
 Whether it’s a morning beach stroll with a hot coffee in hand, or a multi-day hiking adventure through our national parks, winter days on-trail will leave you buzzing and reinvigorated.
 With cooler temps perfect for walking, you might like to try one of our more challenging walks like the Light to Light Walk (30km), Kangarutha Walking Track (9km), Wharf to Wharf Walk (27km), or the Balawan (Mount Imlay) Summit Walking Track (6km).